byronperetsky/ucd-csci2312-pa1/README.md

 ##--------------------------------------------------------

-                 Read Me
+###                READ ME

 --------------------------------------------------------
 ###*  Description of the program
 --------------------------------------------------------

     Using 3 dimensional points the program calculates the distance between 2 points and than applies this to find the area of the points.

 --------------------------------------------------------
 ###*  Source files
 --------------------------------------------------------

-Name:  main.cpp
+####Name:  main.cpp

     Is the driver file that runs all the testing script.

-Name: Point.cpp
+####Name: Point.cpp

     The Point class implementation file.
 You will find all member functions here

-Name: area.cpp
+####Name: area.cpp

     computeArea function only. using Herons's formula this function determines the area of 3 points.

 --------------------------------------------------------
 ##*  Circumstances of programs
 --------------------------------------------------------

     The program runs successfully.

     The program was developed in CLion 1.2.4 using the MinGW 3.21 Enviorment and tested using the supplied testing code.

     It compiled, ran, and showed to pass all 59 tests

 --------------------------------------------------------
 *